Leeds railway station: Platforms

-Leeds Interchange hosts one of the UK's first cycle hubs that allows a number of cycling services including repair, storage and rental.
-The facility opened in summer 2010 and is designed to encourage visitors and commuters into Leeds to continue their journey from the railway station by bike.
-Its design is based on the Dutch cyclepoint concept.

 History

 Past railway stations

-The railways arrived in Leeds in 1834, when the Leeds and Selby Railway (which became part of the North Eastern Railway) opened its line.
+The railway arrived in Leeds in 1834, when the Leeds and Selby Railway (which became part of the North Eastern Railway) opened its line.
 It had a terminus at Marsh Lane east of the city centre.
 In 1840, the North Midland Railway (a constituent of the Midland Railway) constructed its line from Derby via Rotherham to a terminus at Hunslet Lane to the south.
 It was extended to a more centrally located terminus at Wellington Street in 1846, known as Wellington Station.

-Another railway station, Leeds Central on Wellington Street, was opened in 1854 by the Manchester & Leeds Railway and the London & North Western Railway (LNWR).
-The railway station became owned jointly by the LNWR and the North Eastern Railway, but other companies had powers to run trains there, including the Great Northern Railway and the Lancashire & Yorkshire Railway.
+Leeds Central, on Wellington Street, was opened in 1854 by the Manchester and Leeds Railway and the London and North Western Railway (LNWR).
+It became owned jointly by the LNWR and the North Eastern Railway, but other companies had powers to run trains there, including the Great Northern Railway and the Lancashire and Yorkshire Railway.